ooni/probe/README.rst

     oonideckgen --country-code IT --output ~/

-You will now have in your home a folder called `deck-it`, containing the ooni deck (ends with .deck) and the inputs.
+You will now have in your home a folder called `deck-YOUR_COUNTRY_CODE`, containing the ooni deck (ends with .deck) and the inputs.
 Note: that you should not move the `deck-*` directory once it has been generated as the paths to the inputs referenced by the test in the deck are